trentkg/chessvistrainer/README.md

 # Chess visualization trainer
 A python cli for training your chess visualization skills.
+The hope is that this will help you play chess blindfolded, without looking at the board.
 Runs on Python  3.

 ## Running the tests
 ```shell